Britain changes rules to fast-track shale gas permits

-* OPEC inclined to extend cuts; wants non-OPEC participation (New throughout, updates prices and market activity, adds EIA inventory report data)

-LONDON Aug 13 The British government will give its communities minister the power to directly approve shale gas permits, taking away decision-making from local politicians who have in the past months blocked the progress of Britain's first shale gas wells.
+LONDON The British government will give its communities minister the power to directly approve shale gas permits, removing decision-making from local politicians who have in the past months blocked the progress of Britain's first such wells.

-In late June, local government officials in northwest England rejected two applications to carry out hydraulic fracturing -- or fracking, saying the projects would be too noisy and blight the landscape.
+In late June, local government officials in northwest England rejected two applications to carry out hydraulic fracturing, known as fracking, saying the projects would be too noisy and blight the landscape.

 New rules, applicable immediately, will allow government intervention to approve or reject permits and will also mean appeals involving shale gas projects will be given priority.